keybase/book-content/81-privacy/00-index.md

 The gist is that Keybase won’t sell or rent your data or content for any reason.
 Again, we can’t even access it.
 And, we’ll never rely on ads for revenue.
 Eventually, we may charge for special features for larger corporations.
 But individual and existing accounts will always be free.

 #### Your data is secure.
-Keybase can’t access your data, no one else can either.
+Keybase can’t access your data and no one else can either.
 It may seem strange, but you don’t create a password when you set up your account.
 The cryptography Keybase uses is significantly more secure than passwords.
-Learn more in [Security](/security).
+Learn more in Accounts and [Security](/security).

 ## Public info
 Using public-key cryptography means that some of your info is public by default.
-(You can learn more about why in [Security](/security).)
+(You can learn more about why in [Your Account](/accounts) and [Security](/security).)

 Anyone on the internet can search, find, and see your Keybase account and some details associated with it, including:
 * your username